Published 22:06 IST, August 16th 2020

 Advertisement

-Italian researchers estimate that during peak months of Italy’s lockdown in March and April, urban waste production fell by 500,000 tons.
-That decrease is enabling dumps in Italy - where trash collection in major cities has often become a hot-button political issue - to absorb 300,000 tons of extra waste from protective masks and gloves estimated to be used this year, according to Italian Institute for Environmental Protection and Research.
+Italian researchers estimate that during the peak months of Italy’s lockdown in March and April, urban waste production fell by 500,000 tons.
+That decrease is enabling dumps in Italy - where trash collection in major cities has often become a hot-button political issue - to absorb the 300,000 tons of extra waste from protective masks and gloves estimated to be used this year, according to the Italian Institute for Environmental Protection and Research.

 Advertisement